apache/incubator-hugegraph-doc/content/en/docs/clients/gremlin-console.md

 > The `--` here will be parsed by getopts as the last option, allowing the subsequent options to be passed to Gremlin-Console for processing. `-i` represents `Execute the specified script and leave the console open on completion`.
 For more options, you can refer to the [source code](https://github.com/apache/tinkerpop/blob/3.5.1/gremlin-console/src/main/groovy/org/apache/tinkerpop/gremlin/console/Console.groovy#L483) of Gremlin-Console.

+[`example.groovy`](https://github.com/apache/incubator-hugegraph/blob/master/hugegraph-server/hugegraph-dist/src/assembly/static/scripts/example.groovy) is an example script under the `scripts` directory.
+This script inserts some data and queries the number of vertices and edges in the graph at the end.

-As you can see, 6 vertices and 6 edges are inserted and queried.
-After entering the console, you can continue to enter groovy statements to operate on the graph:
+You can continue to enter Gremlin statements to operate on the graph:

 ```groovy
 gremlin> g.V()